 Jelly Beans, M&M's or Robin's Eggs to fill

 Recipe makes 12 nests.
-Rub butter in muffin pan.
-(I sprayed with PAM)
+Spray muffin pan with PAM

 In a large, microwave safe bowl, melt the butter.
 Add marshmallows, stir and microwave 45 seconds on full power.
 Stir; microwave an additional 45 seconds.
 Stir; add Chow Mein noodles.
 Stir until coated with marshmallow/butter mixture.

 Spray a little PAM on your hands.
 Spoon the coated Chow Mein noodles in each cup, then use your hands to form it into little nests.